Wingman-19/CPP_UAV_Stereo_Vision/README.md

   3. Partition the disparity image into sections
       * Keep track of the starting point for each section (Both horizontally and vertically)
       * Discussed in more detail in the [Partitioning Algorithms](https://github.com/Wingman-19/CPP_UAV_Stereo_Vision/blob/master/README.md#partitioning-algorithms) section
-  4. Count the number of pixels in each section that have a value closer than a given thresholod
+  4. Count the number of pixels in each section that have a value closer than a given threshold
       * Calculate the percentage for each section
   5. Select the section that has the lowest percentage
       * The section that is selected must have a percentage less than a specified percentage threshold or it will not be selected